bensha6757/Malicious_File_indexer/README.md

 # Explanation of the files:

  Malware.py:
- a class in charge of retrieving the Master File Table (MFT) record for an NTFS file system and send it off to the attack server over TCP in a compressed manner. serves as an initial stage for the upcoming ransomware
+ A class in charge of retrieving the Master File Table (MFT) record for an NTFS file system and send it off to the attack server over TCP in a compressed manner.
+ Serves as an initial stage for the upcoming ransomware

  CnCServer.py:
- Command and Control Server. a class in charge of operating a server, which waits for the MFT data from the malware and every newly arrived MFT, it will map, according to the users input of desired file extensions, the paths of files, which correspond to the desired file extension. prints to the log the src IP, a timestamp and a full file path
+ Command and Control Server. a class in charge of operating a server, which waits for the MFT data from the malware and every newly arrived MFT, it will map, according to the users input of desired file extensions, the paths of files, which correspond to the desired file extension.
+ Prints to the log the src IP, a timestamp and a full file path.

  MFTFieldsExtractor.py:
- a class in charge of extracting file paths from the MFT table and parse it. making use of analyzeMFT package.
+ A class in charge of extracting file paths from the MFT table and parse it.
+Making use of analyzeMFT package.

  operating EXAMPLE:
   (Operator) >> jpeg [Enter]